hazypugfluff/CowGreeting/README.md

-# CowGreeting, RGlusic's hello on sterioids.
+# CowGreeting, RGlusic's cowhello on sterioids.
 Features:
 Friendly greetings based on time of day (morning, afternoon, evening) Personalized with your system username